BanRevenant/D-Wire/README.md

 * (in development) registration system which allows you to bind discord accounts to factorio accounts.
 * Server status command which shows important server information
 * Country tracking of players joining the server
+* Ability to create your own cogs, manage them by enable, disable, upload and remove them.
+Allows for a simple way to manage features provided by D-Wire
 ## Authors
 * BanRevenant - Discord : revenantplays